NFL Free Agent WR Dez Bryant Does Not Regret Spurning Baltimore Ravens’ Offer

 — NFL (@NFL) May 6, 2018

 Unless an injury happens it will be a surprise if Dez Bryant gets picked up by an NFL team before June.
-It magnifies Bryant turning down the Baltimore Raven’ offer.
+It magnifies Bryant turning down the Baltimore Ravens offer.

 In hindsight it was not a good decision for Dez Bryant.
 It is big, if not prideful of him to stick by his choice.
 A multi-year deal from the Baltimore Ravens would have given Bryant the ability to prove that he has something left in the tank.
 Essentially that is what Dez Bryant wants to do.